-As a result the frequency of food standards interventions, in all but a few cases, follow the food hygiene rating which has been given as this will usually be more frequent than a scheduled standards inspection.
+As a result, the frequency of food standards interventions, in all but a few cases, follow the food hygiene intervention frequency as this will usually be more frequent than a scheduled standards inspection.
 This will ensure that only one visit is undertaken where hygiene and standards inspections are undertaken at the same time.
 Our customer survey results show that businesses value enforcement visits and want coordination of Council functions to reduce the burden on their business.
 Where a standards visit is due before the hygiene (this is usually a very small number) this will either be carried out separately or the hygiene inspection brought forward so that the inspections are carried out at the same time.
-Standards visits becoming naturally due for inspection and the requirement to return to the intervention frequencies stipulated within the Food Law Code of Practice will continue to be a significant issue in 2024-25 as it was in the previous financial year due to the backlog of Category E Hygiene inspections which are also Category C for standards.